-- 24. The persons who are affected by or interested in this matter are residents/ratepayers; visitors, business associations; emergency services; schools; large tourism transport operators; passenger service vehicles; heavy motor vehicle users; Waka Kotahi New Zealand Transport Agency. - 25.
-The Council completed a full bylaw review in 2018.
+- 22. The Council's Traffic and Parking Bylaw 2018 was adopted following consultation completed in accordance with section 156(1)(b) of the Local Government Act 2002.
+The bylaw details specific decision-making delegation to officers and the Infrastructure Committee (which is transferred to the Wānaka-Upper Clutha Community Board for matters to be considered within the Wānaka-Upper Clutha Ward).
+Decisions made under these delegations do not require further consultation. - 23.
+The persons who are affected by or interested in this matter are residents/ratepayers; visitors, business associations; emergency services; schools; large tourism transport operators; passenger service vehicles; heavy motor vehicle users; Waka Kotahi New Zealand Transport Agency. - 24.
+The Council has completed a full bylaw review in 2018.
 Significant formal and informal engagement was completed with the community and key stakeholders.